shailendragusain/excel-table/README.md

 ### How to Use the library

 Check out the demo folder and open index.html file.
-You'll will see how we've used the plugin there
+You'll will see how we've used the plugin there with few simple steps.

 ### Usage